LennysLounge/timing-tower/egui notes.md

 * There is no way to make a custom Menu.
 ** If you need a context menu for a widget there is no (easy) way to make a custom one without relying on the provided `menu_button` or `Response::context_menu` implementations.
 From what i can tell, these are your only two options to make a menu that behaves like a menu.
 It might be possible to make a menu using an area, however this could not correctly interact with any other menus.
 For example it would not be possible to use `Ui::close_menu` or `Ui::menu_button` to create further sub menues.

+* No consistent options on how text is wrapped / truncated ** For labels there is the option to truncate a label with "..." but for buttons this does not exists.

+* Some methods on Ui cannot be implemented using the public API.
+** A menu button for example cannot be implemented using the public api since it carries some state in the ui itself.
+As a result, a menu button should behave like a button but it does not.
+Since it does not implement the Widget trait it cannot be added with `add_sized` for example.
+It is also not possible to have any sort of wrapping behavior a button has.